APIs

 - The response is probably a json binary which gets parsed by

-to make a pooled request to the same host (Video, Docs)Example
+Sessionto make a pooled request to the same host (Video, Docs)Example

-import pathlib import requests = pathilib.Path.cwd() / "links.txt" links_file = links_file.read_text().splitlines()[:10] links = {"User-Agent": "Mozilla/5.0 (X!!; Linux x86_64; rv:89.0) Gecko/20100101 Firefox/89.0} headers # W/o Session (takes about 16sec) for link in links: = requests.get(link, headers=headers) response print(f"{link} - {response.status_code}") # W/Session (takes about 6sec) with requests.Session() as session: for link in links: = session.get(link, headers=headers) response print(f"{link} - {response.status_code}")
+import pathlib import requests links_file = pathilib.Path.cwd() / "links.txt" links = links_file.read_text().splitlines()[:10] headers = {"User-Agent": "Mozilla/5.0 (X!!; Linux x86_64; rv:89.0) Gecko/20100101 Firefox/89.0} # W/o Session (takes about 16sec) for link in links: response = requests.get(link, headers=headers) print(f"{link} - {response.status_code}") # W/Session (takes about 6sec) with requests.Session() as session: for link in links: response = session.get(link, headers=headers) print(f"{link} - {response.status_code}")- The first way syncronously makes a get request to each URL

 - Makes several requests to the same host